Alessandro-Buschini/iGenius_application/README.md

 ### Testing using npm
 1. install Node.js and npm
-2. install the following packages and dependences using:  npm install
+2. install the following packages and dependencies using:  npm install
 ```javascript
     "chai": "^4.2.0",
     "chai-http": "^4.3.0",